bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 - Next, an *employee* will review the claim and provide an answer
 - The *customer* will be able to review the *employee*'s answer and provide a satisfaction rating
 - If the rating is equal to or greater than 3, the process will finish after the customer has read the answer
 - If the rating is lower than 3 an extra task will be assigned to the manager of the employee to work with this customer who is not really satisfied.
+The manager will be notified by email that a task Deal with unsatisfied customer requires their attention.
-Once this task is done the process will be completed
+- Once this task is done the process will be completed

-{::comment}
-Udpdate process steps to add a notification to the employee in case the rating is lower than 3?
-{::comment}

 ::: info
 To design this process we will use the Business Process Model and Notation (BPMN) standard.
 You don't need to learn everything about BPMN to follow this tutorial but, if you would like to know more, you can read the [Ultimate Guide to BPMN 2.0](https://www.bonitasoft.com/library/ultimate-guide-bpmn).